I’m a research scientist at Protocol Labs. I mostly work on efficient zero-knowledge proof systems and other cryptography-flavored topics.

 ZK Standards

-I am co-chair of the working group leading the effort to standardize (commit/encrypt)-and-prove in zero-knowledge proofs.
+I was co-chair of the working group leading the effort to standardize (commit/encrypt)-and-prove in zero-knowledge proofs.
 Some resources:

 Teaching